 King Kawila moves the City Pillar

 Also on the temple grounds is the City Pillar (Lak Mueang) of Chiang Mai, named Sao Inthakin.
-Upon the establishment of a new city people have to construct a City Pillar.
+Upon the establishment of a new city, people have to construct a City Pillar.
 This is an old Thai tradition.
 King Kawila moved the City Pillar from nearby Wat Sadeu Muang, the original location, to Wat Chedi Luang in 1800.
 He also planted three dipterocarp trees there, which are supposed to assist the City Pillar to protect the city.
 A festival in honor of the City Pillar is held every year in May and lasts 6–8 days.

-In a wihan near the entrance to the temple is the Buddha statue named Phra Chao Attarot (Eighteen-cubit Buddha), which dates back from the late 14th century.
+In a wihan near the entrance to the temple is the Buddha statue named Phra Chao Attarot (Eighteen-cubit Buddha), which dates back to the late 14th century.
 On the other side of the chedi is another pavilion housing a reclining Buddha statue.